Members, It’s Time to Vote!

 Erin Banfield, Casella Resource Solutions

 Erin Banfield has been a MassRecycle Board member since 2018.
-She is a Senior Business Manager at Casella, managing the municipal strategy with a focus in Massachusetts.
-Erin has worked in the waste and recycling industry for over five years for Casella Resource Solutions, the largest recycler in the Northeast.
+She is a Senior Business Manager at Casella, managing the municipal strategy across Casella’ Northeast operating footprint including the Commonwealth.
+Erin has worked in the waste and recycling industry for over six years for Casella, the largest recycler in the Northeast.
 Erin brings knowledge of commodities and markets, as well as access to the MRF operators, as a part of an immediate team within Casella.
 She would like to focus on continued recycling and reuse education, working with MassDEP and the RecycleSmart campaign around what is and what is not recyclable and why.
 Her goal is to continue cleaning up the recycling stream to help the MRF operators produce a better-quality product with higher value.
-She would also like to continue work around EPR to help push recyclable packaging standards back on the manufacturers of products to again help driving a cleaner and more valuable recycling stream.

 Kesiah has made the Merrimack Valley Region her home and the regional launch location for OffBeet Compost.
 She is currently in pursuing a Master’s in Public Policy at Tufts University.
 Kesiah is excited to join the MassRecycle Board and contribute to working towards a sustainable future.